tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Compile the Frontend

 The `sample-frontend` sub-folder is where your frontend application is located.
 It uses Typescript, React and node.
-Make sure node version `v16.0.0` or higher is installed in your machine.
+Make sure node version `v22.15.1` and npm version 10.9.2 or higher are installed in your machine.
 Let's compile our generated application.

 ```bash
 cd sample/sample-frontend